 On March 13, 2020, we received notice that we were to limit all campus activities to personnel supporting essential activities and all other personnel were required to work remotely.
 In a short period of time, we learned that many jobs could be performed effectively in a remote setting.

 In June 2021, UCR launched the Staff Flexible Work survey.
 This confidential survey featured over a dozen questions on topics such as pre-pandemic and current work arrangements, and factors influencing employee and supervisor work preferences.
 Respondents were also asked open-ended questions on planning for the return to campus.
-To review the results of the survey, which will help inform the Operational Continuity Workgroup and Human Resources in developing recommendations to UCR leadership, please view the Staff Flexible Work Survey Results.
+To review the results of the survey, which will help inform Human Resources in developing recommendations to UCR leadership, please view the Staff Flexible Work Survey Results.

 Moving Forward with Flexibility: